helpermethod/zip-forge/README.md

 ## Java

 The following code snippet calls `createZipFile` to create the ZIP file at the given location.
-It uses the `file` and `directory` methods to create files and directories within the context of the `createZipFile` method.
+It uses the `file` and `directory` methods to create files and directories within the context of the ZIP file.

-The file content can be specified as a `String` or `byte[]`.

-`directory`s can themselves contain directories or files.
+Note that `file` and `directory` must never be used outside of `createZipFile`'s or `directory`'s lambda parameter.

 ```java
 import java.nio.charset.StandardCharsets;